Coeliac testing to identify coeliac disease antibodies. Collect your sample at home and get online results in 2-5 days.

 When to collect your sample

-The sample must be collected using the home collection kit* provided before 10 am on a Monday, Tuesday, Wednesday, or Thursday and returned on the same day.
+The sample must be collected using the home collection kit* provided in the morning on a Monday - Thursday and returned on the same day.

 This sample must be collected following at least 6 weeks of a diet containing gluten.

 1% of the world population suffers from Coeliac infection.
 Coeliac infection is an autoimmune infection in which the immune system believes that gluten is a threat.

 There are 300 symptoms of Coeliac infection however the symptoms include:

 unexplained iron-deficiency anemia

 bone or joint pain